 3. Conditional: You may receive a military psychological waiver with specific conditions, such as being limited to certain roles or requiring ongoing monitoring.

-Military Waiver for Mental Health Conditions
+Getting a Military Waiver for Mental Health Conditions

 A military psychological waiver is a specific type of medical waiver that addresses mental health conditions that would normally disqualify you from enlisting or continuing to serve.
 A military waiver for mental health is often necessary when an applicant has a history of mental health issues such as depression, anxiety, ADHD, PTSD, or other behavioral health disorders.